indocybin/daily-hacking-journey/README.md

 - Date
 - What I studied/worked on
 - What I learned
-- I haven't learned shit.
+- Still haven't taught myself anything!